Please select a page template in page properties.

 Circulation pumps

-An electronic water pump, which pumps the Heating circuit water to radiators or underfloor heating.
-Electronic Circulation pumps are prescribed.
+An electronic water pump, which pumps the Heating circuit Tooltip icon water to radiators or underfloor heating.
+Electronic Circulation pumps Tooltip icon are prescribed.

 CO